SOON TO BECOME A MAJOR MOTION PICTURE!

 FROM THE COVER:

-Colonel Aleksandr Talanov — the “ice man” — is married to a woman he wishes he could love.
-But he can’t, and it’s an ugly consequence of his training with the KGB.
+Colonel Aleksandr Talanov is married to a woman he wishes he could love.
+But he can’t, and it’s an ugly consequence of his former training with the KGB.
 Even so, no one should have to experience what Talanov experiences: the brutal murder of his wife in front of his eyes.

-Wracked with guilt and suspected of plotting her death, Talanov spirals downward on a path of self-destruction.
+Wracked with guilt, Talanov spirals downward on a path of self-destruction.
 He should have been killed, not her.
 He was the one whose violent past would not leave them alone.
-Months tick by and Talanov hits rock bottom on the mean streets of Los Angeles, where he meets a hooker named Larisa, who drugs and robs him.
+Months tick by and Talanov hits rock bottom on the mean streets of modern-day Los Angeles, where he meets a hooker named Larisa, who drugs and robs him.

-But in the seedy world of prostitution and human trafficking ruled by the Russian mafia, this hooker made the big mistake of stealing the ice man’s wallet.
-In it was Talanov’s sole possession of value: his wedding photo.
+But Larisa made the big mistake of stealing Talanov’s wallet.
+In it was his sole possession of value: his wedding photo.
 Talanov tracks Larisa down to get that photo because it reminds him of everything that should have been but never was, and never would be because an assassin’s bullet had mistakenly killed his wife.